jravi123/shiny-app/readme.md

 ### Create a project

 On Google Cloud, everything begins with creating a project;
-Navigate to https://console.cloud.google.com/ and first create a project.
+navigate to https://console.cloud.google.com/ and first create a project as shown below

 <img src='img/project-select.png' />

 Give some name to your project